Skip to content

 Jason Stolz CLTC, CRPC

-“How long will my TSP last in retirement?” is a question many federal employees and military retirees begin asking as they get closer to leaving the workforce.
+How long will my TSP last in retirement?” is a question many federal employees and military retirees begin asking as they get closer to leaving the workforce.
 For some, the Thrift Savings Plan represents decades of disciplined saving.
-For others, it’s the largest retirement asset they will ever own.
+For others, it is the largest retirement asset they will ever own.
 Either way, once paychecks stop, the TSP often becomes the backbone of retirement income.

 The challenge is that the TSP was built primarily for accumulation, not for lifetime income distribution.
 While it offers low costs and solid investment options during working years, retirement introduces new risks that the plan was never designed to solve on its own.
-Market volatility, inflation, taxes, and longevity all begin to matter more once withdrawals start.
+Market volatility, inflation, taxes, and longevity all matter far more once withdrawals start.

 Why TSP Longevity Is Different From Accumulation

 The biggest shift is that withdrawals create permanent consequences.
 When markets decline during accumulation years, lower prices can actually help through dollar-cost averaging.
 In retirement, market declines combined with withdrawals can permanently reduce how long your TSP lasts.
+This is not because the TSP is “bad.”
+It is because the math changes the moment you start pulling income out of a portfolio.

 The Key Variables That Determine How Long a TSP Lasts